katiestar99/ansible/docs/docsite/rst/community/committer_guidelines.rst

 Committers Guidelines
 *********************

-These are the guidelines for people with commit privileges on the Ansible GitHub repository.
-Committers are essentially acting as members of the Ansible Core team, although not necessarily as employees of Ansible and Red Hat.
+These are the guidelines for people with commit privileges on the Assible GitHub repository.
+Committers are essentially acting as members of the Assible Core team, although not necessarily as employees of Assible and Red Hat.
 Please read the guidelines before you commit.

 These guidelines apply to everyone.
 At the same time, this ISN'T a process document.
 So just use good judgment.
 You've been given commit access because we trust your judgment.